 The Parliament’s report includes a requirement for all new buildings in the EU to be emissions-free from 2028 and for Member States to plan to phase out fossil fuel heating by 2035.
-The report bans subsidies for fossil fuels boilers as of start 2024.
+The report bans subsidies for fossil fuel boilers as of early 2024.

 After a record-breaking year for heat pump sales in Europe, it is encouraging to see that MEPs backed Member States’ creation of a pathway and quantitative goals for their national commitment to the installation of heat pumps in buildings.

 One way of helping Member States phase out fossil fuel boilers would be via the EU Ecodesign Regulation, which sets rules on energy efficiency in appliances, including heating and hot water.
 The European Commission said in its REPowerEU plan of May 2022 that it would propose a de facto ban on fossil fuel boilers for 2029 in its upcoming Ecodesign proposal, which will be discussed on 27 April.
 EHPA will closely follow the discussions.